 Born on July 28, 1950 in Basra and raised near the southern Iraqi city’s famous canals, Seta started singing the songs of classic Egyptian singer Shahrazad at the age of four.
-She grew up in a household that valued music; her grandfather would sing throughout his day in the house, and her father and uncle attended musicals in Armenian and Arabic that were a favorite and popular pastime of many Iraqis.
+She grew up in a household that valued music; her grandfather would sing throughout his day in the house.
+Her father, Arshak Bedros, was a tennis player and her uncle was a body builder, but they were both musicians as well and had a band together in Basra.
+They attended musicals in Armenian and Arabic that were a favorite and popular pastime for many Iraqis.
 Her grandparents even had a room that was dedicated to music, equipped with records and a phonograph.

 When Seta started to consider her career in music as a singer in the 1960s, she tried to adopt the style of Mohammed Abdul Wahab, one of the most renowned classical Arabic singers and composers of the time.
 Abdul Wahab composed more than 1,820 songs, including songs for legendary Egyptian singers Um Kalthoum and Leila Mourad.
 Although Seta admired his work, she soon realized that she wanted a different feel to her music.